-We focus on West Covina's financial, management, and leadership issues because those issues impact the services we receive, the taxes we pay, our safety and well-being---our quality of life.
+West Covina Neighbors focus is on financial, management, and leadership issues.
+We focus on those issues because those issues impact the services we receive, the taxes we pay, our safety and well-being---our quality of life.
 Our website provides resources that inform and educate the public on topics that are important to residents

 The City of West Covina Responds to the State Audit!

 The new West Covina City Council will hold its first regular council meeting on January 19, 2021 at 7:00 PM.

 Meeting Agenda Item 29 is of interest to most, if not all residents.
 This agenda item is City of West Covina’s corrective action plan in response to the December 2020 State Auditor’s Report.